xil555/GADS_ForestGame/prompts-used.md

 # Prompt Archive

 ## Core Dialogue Manager Prompt Structure
-To maintain memory during the interrogation, the system dynamically appends to a `conversationHistory` string.
+To maintain memory during the interrogation, the system dynamically appends to a `conversationHistory` string inside the `GameManager`.

 **Base Initial Prompt:**
-`[NPC SYSTEM PROMPT] + "\n\nThe player approaches the door.
+`[NPC SYSTEM PROMPT] + "\n\nThe player approaches.
 What is the very first thing you say to them?
 Keep it to one short sentence."`

 **Follow-up Question Prompt Structure:**
 `[CONVERSATION HISTORY] + "\nPlayer asks: [USER INPUT]\nNPC responds (keep it to one short sentence):"`